Hands-On Workshop

 2. Now locate the figures.yaml file

-3. In the figures.yaml file, find the entry that correspond with the id: fig-2
+3. In the figures.yaml file, find the entry that corresponds with the id: fig-2

 4. Make an edit to the caption for that entry